-We were lucky to find a cauliflower crust at our local TJs (trust us, it's selling out everywhere!), and have to say: it's pretty delicious.
-Not a single taster in the bunch disliked the corn flour and cauliflower crust, and everyone went in for seconds.
+Spotted in the frozen-food section at our local TJ's, we swiftly picked it up to give it a try.
+Admittedly, it's pretty delicious.
+Not a single taster in the bunch disliked the cornflour and cauliflower crust, and everyone went in for seconds.
 While most tasters agreed that it would be a go-to on nights where you want pizza but are trying to be healthy, others just loved it, period.
-At worst, it's pretty tasteless, which is part of the reason cauliflower has such an appeal as a stand-in for things like rice or bread — it picks up all the delicious flavors of the ingredients it's cooked with.
+At worst, it's pretty tasteless, which is part of the reason cauliflower has such an appeal as a stand-in for things like rice or pasta— it picks up all the delicious flavors of the ingredients it's cooked with.

 - "Tastes a little like polenta."